 COMMUNITY MEMBERS ONLY LIVING IN THE COMMUNITY

 Community Council has approved Wireless Internet Service to be provided in the Community for all residents who choose to participate.
 The service is free to all Community households and its purpose is to provide wifi access in Community homes for student/elder and resident Internet access during this COVID-19 crisis.
-If you would like to participate in this program please fill out the form below and drop the form off at the IS Department by 11/12/2020
+If you would like to participate in this program please fill out the form below and drop the form off at the IS Department.

 We are located at 45710 W. Farrell Rd.